Decarbonising our portfolio

 In November 2021, we published our £135m net zero transition investment plan (NZTIP).
 It will ensure we meet our near-term carbon-reduction target and the proposed Minimum Energy Efficiency Standard (MEES) of EPC B by 2030.
 We expect the plan to remove 24,000 tonnes of carbon emissions from our operations.

-Our portfolio is now 100% compliant with the 2023 MEES EPC E or above requirements.
-In addition, 36% of our portfolio, 38% of offices and 34% of retail, are already meeting the proposed MEES of EPC B. With the sale of 1 New Street Square, which had an EPC B rating, the proportion of our portfolio meeting EPC B has reduced, however we are confident that as we continue with our NZTIP we will meet the proposed MEES.
+Our portfolio remains 100% compliant with the 2023 MEES EPC E or above requirements.
+In addition, 49% of our portfolio – 44% of offices and 55% of retail – already meets the proposed MEES of EPC B. As we progress our NZTIP, we expect that half our office portfolio will reach EPC B by 2025 and all of our portfolio will meet the proposed MEES by 2030.

 Here’s how we’re doing it: